josht6022/Getphys/_posts/2018-07-06-welcome-to-massively-the-jekyll-theme.md

 ---
 layout: post
-title:  "Need to take a break from studying?"
+title:  "welcome to massively the jeklly theme"
 date:   2018-07-06
 excerpt: "Watch this short video from PBS Spacetime that talks about the "Physics of Life""
 image: "/images/pbs_physics_of_life.jpeg"